alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-20-C++-Play-multithreading-Cont-Queues.markdown

 - I wanted be able to use various synchronization primitives as long as they respect the `std::mutex` and `std::condition_variable` interface.
 I wanted to be to play around and alter the default behavior.
 - I wanted to be able to track memory allocations.
 My initial assumption was that optimizing memory allocations will play a significant part in the process of streamlining the queue.
 Therefore I built my own allocator, which simply wraps `malloc` and `free`.
 More on this later.
-- I wanted a very straight forward interface, encapsulating all the behavior.
+- I wanted a very straight-forward interface, encapsulating all the behavior.

 ```csharp
 template<typename T, typename mtx_type, typename cond_variable_type> class blocking_queue {